Contracting in Croatia: A Guide for International Contractors

 Non-EU Nationals: Digital Nomad Residence Permit

-Visas for non-EU citizens used to be more difficult, but now Croatia has introduced a Digital Nomad Residence Permit (it’s not called a visa although it functions the same way ).
+Visas for non-EU citizens used to be more difficult before now.
+However, Croatia has introduced a Digital Nomad Residence Permit (it’s not called a visa although it functions the same way ).

 The new law defines a digital nomad as: